TryCatchMandatory

 Incorrect

-If code could throw an exception, you must surround that code with a try/catch block
+When a piece of code can throw an exception, it must be surrounded with a try/catch block

 Correct